Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

-Extending a Hubble diagram up to redshift $z=5.5$ shows hints for phantom dark energy \cite{Risaliti:2018reu,Banerjee:2020bjq,Lusso:2019akb}.
-In particular the distance modulus-redshift relation for a sample of $1598$ quasars at higher redshift ($0.5< z <5.5$) is in disagreement with the concordance model at a $\sim 4\sigma$ significance level\footnote{The analyses of the high$-z$ quasar data has lead to a wide range of conclusions \cite{Melia:2019nev,Yang:2019vgk,Khadka:2019njj,Li:2021onq,Velten:2019vwo}.
-For example Ref. \cite{Yang:2019vgk} concludes that the log polynomial expansion generically fails to recover flat $\Lambda$CDM beyond $z\sim2$, thus implying that the previously derived $\sim 4 \sigma$ tension may be artificial.} \cite{Risaliti:2018reu}.
-Moreover, the analysis of Ref. \cite{Lusso:2019akb} building a Hubble diagram by combining three samples of Pantheon, quasars, and gamma-ray bursts (GRBs) reported tension at more than the $\sim 4\sigma$ statistical level with the flat $\Lambda$CDM model.
-Recently Ref. \cite{Khadka:2020tlm} using an updated, larger QSO dataset \cite{Lusso:2020pdb} containing $2421$ QSO measurements with redshifts up to $z\sim 7.5$ has demonstrated that the $L_X$-$L_{UV}$ relation parameter values depend on the cosmological model thus cannot be used to constrain cosmological parameters.
+Extending a Hubble diagram up to redshift $z=5.5$ shows hints for phantom dark energy \citep{Risaliti:2018reu,Banerjee:2020bjq,Lusso:2019akb}.
+In particular the distance modulus-redshift relation for a sample of $1598$ quasars at higher redshift ($0.5< z <5.5$) is in disagreement with the concordance model at a $\sim 4\sigma$ significance level\footnote{The analyses of the high$-z$ quasar data has lead to a wide range of conclusions \citep{Melia:2019nev,Yang:2019vgk,Khadka:2019njj,Li:2021onq,Velten:2019vwo}.
+For example \citet{Yang:2019vgk} concludes that the log polynomial expansion generically fails to recover flat $\Lambda$CDM beyond $z\sim2$, thus implying that the previously derived $\sim 4 \sigma$ tension may be artificial.} \citep{Risaliti:2018reu}.
+Moreover, the analysis by \citet{Lusso:2019akb} building a Hubble diagram by combining three samples of Pantheon, quasars, and gamma-ray bursts (GRBs) reported tension at more than the $\sim 4\sigma$ statistical level with the flat $\Lambda$CDM model.

+However \citet{Khadka:2020tlm} using an updated, larger QSO dataset \citep{Lusso:2020pdb} containing $2421$ QSO measurements with redshifts up to $z\sim 7.5$ have demonstrated that the $L_X$-$L_{UV}$ relation parameter values depend on the cosmological model thus cannot be used to constrain cosmological parameters.
+Recently \citet{Khadka:2021xcc} demonstrated that the parameter values of the largest of seven sub-samples in this QSO dataset depend on the cosmological model while the second and third biggest sub-samples appear standardizable.